loxaxs/banned-from-equestria-daily-TAS/README.md

 - time starts at page reload
 - runs with Chrome / Canary Chrome / Chromium

-Optimized times for:
+Supports getting ponies:

+- Twilight
+- Vinyl
+- Trixie, twice
+- Pinkie Pie
+- Applejack
+- Fluttershy
+- Derpy
+- Zecora
+- Chrysalis, bad end

+Also supports sequences for:

 - Trixie
   - Changing between Earth pony, Pegasus and Unicorn
   - Her talking longer the first time we chat with her
   - Her talking longer when she sees we want her transformation book
-- Getting
-    - Vinyl (aka.
-DjP0n3) (/)
-    - Trixie (only with shield breaker A)
-    - Pinkie Pie (& handles gifting the ball)
-    - Fluttershy (& handles the questions)
-    - Derpy (/)
 - Switching between day and night by dancing with Mr. Scarecrow

-Also supports:

-- Partially getting
-    - Applejack (does only the boulderbreaking and the applebucking)
-    - Twilight (buys the ticket and brings it to Spike)
-- Getting money (by default, 80 bucks)
+- Getting money
-- Buying a cupcake (but not eating it, some debug work to do there)
+- Buying a cupcake, eating a cupcake
 - Keeping track of the location, and moving efficiently
 - Going to luna's viewpoint